Cricket in Afghanistan

 Cricket in Afghanistan is a popular sport in the country, which is represented internationally by the Afghanistan national cricket team.
-Afghanistan's border with the Test playing nation of Pakistan has helped the game to take root.
-Pakistan's former batsman Inzamam ul Haq has coached the Afghan national team in the past.
-Afghanistan became a full member of the International Cricket Council on 22 June 2017, enabling the national team to participate in official Test matches.
+Afghanistan became a full member of the International Cricket Council (ICC) on 22 June 2017, enabling the national team to participate in official Test matches.
+Today, cricket is one of the most popular sports in Afghanistan, and the Afghanistan team has made quick progress in the international world of cricket.

 Afghanistan's playing season runs from May to September.
 There are 320 cricket clubs and 6 turf wickets in Afghanistan.
-In February 2017, the International Cricket Council (ICC) awarded first-class status to Afghanistan's four-day domestic competition.
+In February 2017, the ICC awarded first-class status to Afghanistan's four-day domestic competition.
 They also granted List A status to their existing Twenty20 domestic competition, as Afghanistan did not have a domestic 50-over tournament.
 In May 2017 however, the ICC recognised the 50-over Ghazi Amanullah Khan Regional One Day Tournament by granting it List A status.

 History

 Cricket was first played in Afghanistan during the 19th century Anglo-Afghan Wars, with British troops reported to have played in Kabul in 1839.
 However, unlike many countries, no lasting cricket legacy was left by the British, and it would be more than a hundred years before cricket returned.

+Afghanistan's border with the Test playing nation of Pakistan has helped the game to take root.
 In the 1990s, cricket became popular amongst Afghan refugees in Pakistan, and the Afghanistan Cricket Federation was formed there in 1995.
 They continued to play cricket on their return to their home country in late 2001.
 Like all sports, cricket was originally banned by the Taliban, but it became an exception in 2000, and the Afghanistan Cricket Federation was elected as an affiliate member of the ICC the following year.

 The Afghanistan national cricket team's 21-run win over Namibia in Krugersdorp earned them official One Day International status in April 2009.
 The team qualified for the 2012 ICC Under-19 Cricket World Cup.

-Today, cricket is one of the most popular sports in Afghanistan, and the Afghanistan team has made quick progress in the international world of cricket.